GreeningLab/GNA5031_applied3/TA's copy.md

 ### 4.5 Inspect generated phylogenetic tree file using a text editor
 Inspect `input.msa.trimmed.treefile`

+If you see the following, it has worked.

 **FOR INSTRUCTORS: help students to open this treefile with a text editor**

 `input.msa.trimmed.treefile`
 ![alt](https://github.com/GreeningLab/GNA5031_applied3/blob/main/figures/example_tree_file.png)

 ## **5. Hands-on component two (virtual machine except last step)**

+**OBJECTIVES: Learn to carry out phylogenetic reconstruction using the following steps.
+The result can help us to infer the origin of the virus based on wastewater monitoring.**

 **Note**: replace user_name with your own user name in from the following scripts